Blog

 Item Details

-Characteristics Owner devoted to the Beatles.
-Completely non-smoking.
+Characteristic Owner who loves The Beatles.
+Completely smoke-free.
 Jam sessions available

-A live bar run by an owner devoted to the Beatles, true to its name.
-It hosts jam sessions where rock and pop players gather.
-Being completely non-smoking, it's safe for those sensitive to smoke.
+As the name suggests, this live bar is run by an owner passionate about The Beatles.
+It also hosts jam sessions where rock and pop players gather.
+Completely smoke-free, so it's comfortable for those sensitive to smoke.

 Live House PEACE